The trace of the local $\mathbf{A}^1$-degree

 \section{Introduction}

-The $\A^1$-degree, first defined by Morel \cite{Morel-Trieste,Morel-book}, provides a foundational tool for solving problems in $\A^1$\textit{-enumerative geometry}\footnote{For the sake of brevity, we neglect to include exposition of the basic notions used in $\A^1$-enumerative geometry; instead we refer the reader to the expository paper \cite{unstablehandbook}, as well as the exposition found throughout the following papers: \cite{KW17,Levine,Bethea,SW,KW-EKL,VogtLarson,KobinTaylor}.}, a field which seeks to resolve enumerative questions over arbitrary fields by wielding the machinery of $\A^1$-homotopy theory \cite{MV}.
-One often encounters problems for which an $\A^1$-degree is needed at a point which is not rational.
-At points whose residue field is a finite extension of the ground field, it was suggested by Morel's work on cohomological transfer maps \cite{Morel-book} that one may first compute the $\A^1$-local degree over the residue field, and then trace down to the ground field.
-Kass and Wickelgren show that the Scheja-Storch bilinear form \cite{SchejaStorch} is equal to the local $\A^1$-degree at rational points \cite{KW-EKL}.
-They also prove that at points with finite separable residue field, the Scheja-Storch form is given by taking the trace of the Scheja-Storch form over the residue field \cite[Proposition~32]{KW17}.
+The $\A^1$-degree, first defined by Morel \cite{Morel-Trieste,Morel-book}, provides a foundational tool for solving problems in $\A^1$\textit{-enumerative geometry}.\footnote{$\A^1$-enumerative geometry is the application of $\A^1$-homotopy theory to the study of enumerative geometry over arbitrary fields.
+For details, see the expository paper \cite{unstablehandbook}, as well as the exposition found in \cite{KW17,Levine,Bethea,SW,KW-EKL,VogtLarson}.} In contrast to classical notions of degree, the local $\mathbb{A}^1$-degree is not integer valued: given a polynomial function $f:\A^n_k \to \A^n_k$ with isolated zero $p$, the local $\A^1$-degree of $f$ at $p$, denoted by $\deg_p^{\A^1}(f)$, is defined to be an element of $\GW(k)$, the Grothendieck--Witt group of the ground field. \begin{definition} Let $k$ be a field.
+The \textit{Grothendieck--Witt group} $\GW(k)$ is defined to be the group completion of the monoid of isomorphism classes of symmetric non-degenerate bilinear forms over $k$.
+The group operation is the direct sum of bilinear forms.
+We may also give $\GW(k)$ a ring structure by taking tensor products of bilinear forms for our multiplication. \end{definition} At rational points, the local $\A^1$-degree can be related to other important invariants.
+The Scheja--Storch form is another $\GW(k)$-valued invariant defined via a duality on the local complete intersection cut out by the components of a given polynomial map (see Subsection~\ref{subsec:SS} for details).
+Kass and Wickelgren show that the isomorphism class of the Scheja--Storch bilinear form \cite{SchejaStorch} is equal to the local $\A^1$-degree at rational points \cite{KW-EKL}.
+Kass and Wickelgren also show that at points with finite separable residue field, the Scheja--Storch form is given by taking the trace of the Scheja--Storch form over the residue field \cite[Proposition~32]{KW17}.